Requesting personal data

 Your personal data with government organizations

-Government organizations use the personal data from the BRP to perform their statutory duties.
-The responsible Minister of the Interior and Kingdom Relations assesses whether the provision of the data is in accordance with the law and determines which organizations are allowed to consult which information.
+Government organizations use personal data from the BRP perform their statutory duties.
+The responsible minister assesses whether the provision of data complies with the law and determines which organizations may consult personal data.

-In addition, under certain Requirements some bodies may obtain your data from the municipality, for example institutions with a significant social interest.
-You can find these institutions in the Appendix 2 of the Regulation on the provision of basic registration of persons 2014 Leudal
+In addition, under certain Requirements , some authorities may obtain Requirements data from the municipality, for example institutions with an important social interest.
+These institutions can be found in Appendix 2 of the 2014 Leudal Personal Data Provision Regulations.

-If you do not want certain organizations to receive your personal data, you can ask the municipality to keep personal data confidential
+Do you not want certain organizations to receive your personal data?
+If so, you can request the municipality tokeep your personal data confidential.

-If you want to know what data we have supplied about you in the past time, you can request a summary of it.
-You can do this in the municipality where you live.
+If you would like to know what information the municipality has provided about you recently, you can request an overview from the municipality where you live.

 Directly arrange